Railway Enthusiasts Society: Museum and office

 The Society's registered office is located at 38 Alfred Street, Onehunga, Auckland.
-Open Monday to Saturday, between 9:00 am and 12:00 pm, it is completely staffed by volunteer members of the Society.

-The office, not only takes excursion bookings, sells publications and answers all phone calls in relation to society and Glenbrook Vintage Railway activities, but also is the location where the Society's elected committee meets and Glenbrook Vintage Railway Charitable Trusboard and Branch meetings are held.
-It is thus, a very important piece of infrastructure for both entities.

-The building was built in 1873 and was originally sited on the corner of Princess St and Onehunga Mall, Onehunga, beside the Onehunga Branch.
+The building was built in 1873 and was originally sited on the corner of Princes St and Onehunga Mall, Onehunga, beside the Onehunga Branch.
 The tight curve at this point on the line resulted in the station platform having an irregular triangle shape.
-In 1964, the building was put up for sale and the society purchased it and moved it to the block of land it presently occupies – land designated for the future Avondale–Southdown Line.
+In 1964, the building was purchased by the society and moved to the block of land it presently occupies – land designated for the future Avondale–Southdown Line.
 It is believed to be the oldest railway station building in the country.
-An F class locomotive, F 233, was displayed at the Office site until 1984 when it was moved to the Glenbrook Vintage Railway for eventual restoration.

-The building has also been used for a number of social events such as the Society's 30th and 40th birthday party (with accompanied rail excursion from Auckland City on both occasions), fundraising meals (in the lead up to Glenbrook Vintage Railway's opening) and smaller members meetings and overseas tour information meetings.

-The Railway Enthusiasts Society operates a museum out of the old Onehunga Railway Station, which includes a selection of railway photos, memorabilia and railway artefacts.
-The museum also houses the collectible New Zealand Railways cups, which can fetch over $100 each.
+The Society operates a museum in the old Onehunga Railway Station, which includes a selection of railway photos, memorabilia and railway artefacts.

-Also included in the collection are also a huge number of magazines the Society receives on its members' behalf, operating electric tablet machines, locomotive and carriage brass number plates, three locomotive headlines (BB), JA and K. One of the more distinctive items, not actually on display but still in operating capacity is the 19th century light bulb which illuminates the now unisex (was females) lavatory room.

 Glenbrook Vintage Railway

-The Glenbrook Vintage Railway is a project of the Railway Enthusiasts Society, managed by a separate Charitable Trust on behalf of the Society.
+The Glenbrook Vintage Railway is a project of the Railway Enthusiasts Society, managed on behalf of the Society by a separate Charitable Trust.
 The Charitable Trust was formed in 1972.

 The members of the Glenbrook Vintage Railway Trust board are appointed by the Railway Enthusiasts Society committee, or in the case of the Member's Trustee, elected the Annual General Meeting of the Railway Enthusiasts Society.

-Whilst the two organisations are separate entities, the majority of those who assist the Glenbrook Vintage Railway are members of the Railway Enthusiasts Society and take an active role in the Society's activities on top of assisting the Glenbrook Vintage Railway.